yaacov/kubectl-mtv/docs/README_hooks.md

 - **Integration Points**: Connect with external systems and tools
 - **Ansible Playbook Execution**: Run Ansible automation for complex workflows

-Hooks use container images to execute custom logic, with optional Ansible playbook support for automation tasks.
+Hooks use container images to execute custom logic.
+The hook container can be any image that performs the desired automation - from simple shell scripts to complex Ansible runners, Python applications, or specialized tools.

 ## Basic Syntax